-- Establishing the context of the types of risks in the environment;
+- establishing the context of the types of risks in the environment;

-- Identifying risks;
+- · identifying risks;

-- Analysing risks;
+- · analysing risks;

-- Evaluating and prioritizing risks;
+- evaluating and prioritizing risks;

-- Treating and managing risks; and
+- treating and managing risks; and

-- Monitoring and reviewing risks.
+- · monitoring and reviewing risks.

-Tolerance for risk will differ across organizations dependent upon their business objectives and the environment in which they operate.
+Tolerance for risk will differ across organizations depending upon their business objectives and the environment in which they operate.